-Note that while other parrots can be VERY loud - including cockateils and macaws - parakeets are NOT extremely loud.
+Note that while other parrots can be quite loud - including cockatiels and macaws - parakeets are not extremely loud.
 If you neglect them they may cry out for attention, but if you take good care of them, they will be peaceful and happy!

 The most common sound heard by most good parakeet owners is the contented warble.
 Parakeets do this while they are falling asleep, while they are listening to music, hanging out on your shoulder, preening themselves.
 This is sort of like a cat purring.

 Parakeets love music and will sing along with songs as best they can by fweeping merrily.
 They won't normally just spontaneously do this if it's quiet, but if there's music playing they'll add in their own voices.
 Note that if you leave your parakeets alone you should leave some music playing to keep them company.
 In the wild, there was always noise.
 If there was NOT noise it was a sign that there was a predator lurking around.
 So to leave your parakeets in a dead silent area is going to give them a lot of stress.

 Remember the movie Mars Attacks?
 Every parakeet owner I know say that the Ack-Ack is a form of Parakeet Talk.
 It's sort of a parakeet's way of saying "Hah hah!" or "Look at this!" or "I'm so excited and I just can't hide it!" :)

 Where ack-ack-ack! is a light, cheery cry that usually involves the parakeet bobbing its head up and down in sheer abandon, there's a separate cry that it makes when for example a flockmate is trying to pull her tail out.
 This is a loud angry ARK!
 ARK!
 ARK! which is a STOP IT RIGHT NOW YOU JERK!!! call.